eaglesky/CodingPractices/AlgorithmsReview.md

   - [Leetcode] Combination Sum IV(Best Algorithm*)(same as [Lintcode] Backpack VI).
 And follow-up.
 Try walking through examples is a great way of finding out the problem and solution to it.
   - [Lintcode] Backpack II (Algorithm).
 0-1 knapsack problem.
 Understand why greedy doesn't work here.
   - [Lintcode] Backpack III (Algorithm*).
 Unbounded knapsack problem.
 Greedy doesn't work for it either.
+* Interval problems.
+Usually use d[i][j] representing interval between [i..j].
+Usually use index representation.
+This way is better than using l(interval length) as a dimension in terms of optimizing space usage.
+  - [Leetcode] Longest Palindromic Subsequence(Algorithm* and implementation**).
+Remember the best implementation.
+It is better than iterating l and i since the latter is hard to optimize space usage from O(n^2) to O(n).
+  - [Lintcode] Coins In Line III(Algorithms**).
 * [Lintcode] Maximum Subarray II(Algorithm*).
 Assuming that none of the subarray can be empty.
 Need to master the two-passes solution.
 * [Lintcode] Maximum Subarray III(Algorithm**).
 * Find the number of subsets that have sum equals to s(elements and s are positive):